 A person without emotions is called?

-A person without emotions is called alexithymic.
-They are characterized by an inability to recognize, express, and describe feelings, which may appear as indifference or apathy to those around them.
+A person without emotions is called an alexithymic.
+They are characterized by an inability to recognize, express, and describe feelings, which may appear indifferent or apathy to those around them.

 What causes alexithymia?